mlochbaum/BQN/doc/transpose.md

         ≢ 2 ⍉ a23456  # Restrict Transpose to the first three axes

-Finally, it's worth noting that, as monadic Transpose moves the first axis to the end, it's equivalent to dyadic Transpose with a "default" left argument: `(=-1˙)⊸⍉`.
+Finally, it's worth noting that, as monadic Transpose moves the first axis to the end, it's equivalent to Reorder Axes with a "default" left argument: `(=-1˙)⊸⍉`.

 ## Definitions